 While this is terrific news for pets and their owners, it means that special attention needs to be given to your pet's routine healthcare as they age.
 As your pet surpasses middle age, regular examinations become increasingly crucial to ensure their continuing health and longevity.

 In addition to the routine wellness procedures we perform on all adult pets, we will give special attention to your senior pet's potential geriatric conditions, such as arthritis or decreased vision.

 Additional laboratory tests may be recommended for aging pets to provide more detailed information about your senior pet's overall health and wellbeing.

 Vaccinations & Prevention

-During your pet's veterinary checkup at Broad Street Veterinary Hospital, the vet will also check whether your animal requires preventive care, or if they are due for any routine vaccinations.
+During your pet's veterinary checkup at Broad Street Veterinary Hospital, your vet will also let you know if they are due for any preventive care or routine vaccinations.